 The interview (audio) has been taken down, but see my transcript of its poly-related part below.

 Palmer talks about their very

 primary open marriage from 31:30 to 36:45.
-No sign of anyone else being considered, like, an actual person, with, you know, maybe feelings.
+I see no sign of anyone else but she and Neil being considered, like, an actual person, with, you know, agency and feelings.